 If you use Reddit or other online forums, use a pseudonym to stay anonymous while browsing.
 Never use your real name as your username, and don’t use any personally identifying information in your handle.

 Data brokers compile and sell huge amounts of personal data.
-These data broker companies hold extensive files that can include your browsing history, online and offline buying habits, medical histories, financial histories, criminal histories, and much more.
+Data broker companies hold extensive files that can include your browsing history, online and offline buying habits, medical histories, financial histories, criminal histories, and more.

-And when data breaches inevitably happen, like the Equifax breach, your information can be leaked for all the world to see.
+And when data breaches inevitably happen, like the Equifax breach, your information can be leaked for anyone to see.
 If your details ever find their way to the dark web, they’ll likely remain there forever.

 You can contact data brokers individually to request they remove you from their database — but though they’re legally obligated to comply, they can make it a very time-consuming process.
 And it’s nearly impossible to identify every data broker who has your data.

 Avast BreachGuard will contact data brokers directly on your behalf and handle the information removal process for you, before your personal info can be exposed.
 It’ll also monitor the dark web for leaks and alert you right away should one occur.

 If you’re only using passwords to secure your social media profiles and websites, you’re putting yourself at risk of doxxing and other cyberattacks.
 Multi-factor authentication (MFA) boosts security by requiring other factors to verify your profiles, like an SMS confirmation or a code created in an authentication app.

 Even if your accounts have never been hacked, a single password won’t cut it anymore.
 Hackers are getting increasingly better at cracking passwords using methods like keylogging and password spraying.
 Without MFA you leave your profiles and private data open to identity theft, doxxing, and other threats.